Log in

 1. Bus

 Durham University students can benefit from the Arriva discounted ticket scheme.
-For £1.60 (Durham Uni Zone) or £2.70 (Durham Uni Plus Zone), you can get unlimited day travel.
-Key stops include South Road Colleges (for Hill students) and the Science Site.
+For £1.60 at Durham Uni Zone or £2.70 at Durham Uni Plus Zone, you can get unlimited day travel.
+Key stops include South Road Colleges for Hill students and the Science Site.
 During term time, the university often supports late-night bus services to ensure students get home safely from the City Centre to residential areas like Gilesgate and Neville’s Cross.

 2. Cycling

 Cycling is excellent for commuting to the University or exploring Durham city.
 Cycle storage is available across the Durham University Estate, located outside or adjacent to university buildings, including shelters and cycle stands.
-Most purpose-built private Durham University housing also provides bike storage to ensure your commute is easy.
+Most purpose-built private Durham University housing also provides bike storage, making your commute easier.

 3. Walk

-Walking is also a great way if your Durham Uni accommodation is not very far.
+Walking is also a great option if your Durham Uni accommodation is not very far away.
 What you need to notice is that Durham is small, but it is based on hills and river valleys.
 The way from Bailey Colleges to Hill Colleges is uphill for about 10-20 minutes, while areas around the city centre and Reverside are flatter and more walkable.

 4. Train

-Durham University is easily accessible by train and the East Coast Main Line that runs through the heart of Durham City, connecting you to Newcastle (12 mins), York (45 mins), and London (3 hours).
+Durham University is easily accessible by train and the East Coast Main Line that runs through the heart of Durham City, connecting you to Newcastle in12 mins, York in 45 mins, and London in 3 hours.
 The 41 and 42 bus services connect the train station directly to the Mount Oswald and South Road university locations.
 It’s a steep walk from the station to the City Centre, so the bus is highly recommended if you have luggage.

 5. Durham Park & Ride

-For students who own a car and live outside the Durham City Centre, the Durham Park & Ride service allows you to park your car at three sites (Belmont, Sniperley and Howlands) and take a direct bus to the city centre.
+For students who own a car and live outside the Durham City Centre, the Durham Park & Ride service allows you to park your car at Belmont, Sniperley and Howlands, and take a direct bus to the city centre.
 Bus runs every 10 minutes and operates from Monday to Saturday, 7.00 am-7.00 pm.
 The Howlands Park & Ride is particularly useful as it is located right next to the Josephine Butler and Stephenson Colleges, making it a strategic hub for students in the south of the city.

 Student Life at Durham University